rawfunkmaharishi/website-2018/gigs/_posts/HOW_TO_BOOK_THE_BAND.md

 And then I guess we negotiate in the PR discussion and merge when everybody's happy

-This will also embed JSON-LD in the event page:
+This will also embed some [JSON-LD](http://rawfunkmaharishi.uk/blog/2015/01/19/linking-data/) in the event page:

 ```
 <script type="application/ld+json">